What I found when I went to check what an AI agent had actually built.

 That last point reframes everything.
 Most "AI governance" tooling on the market right now is logging dressed up — passive capture of what an agent did.
 Receipts are different.
 A receipt is a claim: this build was produced under these conditions, with this dialogue, by this accountable party.
 The claim is signed.
 The claim is checkable.
 The claim is the deliverable.

 I'm building a few data products this year — TenderDigest among them.
 I'm going to document the build, with receipts, and use the series to work out the methodology in the open.
-The schema-naming drift is the first concrete example; the next pieces will go deeper into how skills, planning sessions, and receipts compose into something an FS firm could actually defend in front of a regulator.
+The schema-naming drift is the first concrete example; the next pieces will go deeper into how skills, planning sessions, and receipts compose into something a financial services firm could actually defend in front of a regulator.

 More soon.